cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 them as input to an AKE protocol.

-Currently, the most widely deployed PKI-free aPAKE is SRP {{?RFC2945}}, which is vulnerable to pre-computation attacks, lacks a proof of security, and is less efficient relative to OPAQUE.
+Currently, the most widely deployed PKI-free aPAKE is SRP {{?RFC2945}}, which is vulnerable to pre-computation attacks, lacks proof of security and is less efficient relative to OPAQUE.
 Moreover, SRP requires a ring as it mixes addition and multiplication operations, and thus does not work over plain elliptic curves.
 OPAQUE is therefore a suitable replacement for applications that use SRP.